mattpus/SaleAssistant/README.md

 4. Use login **tester** and password **password** for testing.

 ## How It Works
-- `LoginViewModel` authenticates via `AuthenticationService` (POST `/login`), stores tokens in `KeychainTokenStore`, and preloads products upon success.
+- `LoginViewModel` authenticates via `AuthenticationService` (POST `/login`) and stores tokens in `KeychainTokenStore`.
 - `ProductViewModel` uses the authenticated products and sales services to compute per-product sales counts, handling session expiry and unauthorized errors.
 - `ProductDetailViewModel` filters sales for a selected product and pairs them with USD totals using the locally served conversion rates.
 - `AppCoordinator` orchestrates navigation among loading, login, product list, and detail flows, and evaluates stored tokens lazily on launch.
 - `Dependencies` wires everything together, ensuring the `RatesService` points to the local middleware (so keep the Go server running).

 ## Troubleshooting
 - **Rates errors / missing totals:** The app uses the cloud-deployed middleware at `https://saleassistant.onrender.com/rates`.
+The first inital call take longer because the server needs to boot after long break from use.
   If you see connectivity issues, check your internet connection or try running the local middleware for development.
 - **Auth failures:** The public Essential Developer endpoints require valid demo credentials; double-check username/password.
 - **Simulator build issues:** Clean derived data (`Shift+⌘+K`) and confirm the destination matches your installed SDKs.
 - **Local development:** For local backend development, override `LISTEN_ADDR` (e.g., `LISTEN_ADDR=":9090" go run ./cmd/server`) and update `ratesURL` in `Dependencies` to point to your local instance.